gbd77rc/esp32-iot-x509/docs/DeviceFirmwareProcess.md

 ![Normal Process Flow](./images/esp-normal.svg)

 The flows that are coloured are running on core 0 and are independent of each other.
 This will use the FreeRTOS [xTaskCreatePinnedToCore](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/freertos.html) function for creating tasks with specific affinity and assign them to a specific processor core.
 In this case core 0.
+Everything else runs on Core 1.
+This is Arduino default core.